Experience true Nordic winter with these Iceland and Canada tours!

 13. Get to Know Reykjavik

-Are you wondering what the top things to do in Reykjavik area?
-If you have a day or two to spend in the capital city, start with Hallgrimskirkja Church, an architectural masterpiece that will leave you breathless.
-Another point of interest on your list should be Harpa Concert Hall and the Old Harbour.
+Are you wondering what the top things to do in the Reykjavík area are?
+If you have a day or two to spend in the capital city, start with Hallgmskirkja Church, an architectural masterpiece that will leave you breathless.
+Another point of interest on your list should be Harpa Concert Hall and the Old Harbor.
 Then, take a pick from a handful of museums, which range from the National Museum of Iceland to the one and only Icelandic Phallological Museum.

 Overall, take your time to walk around the city.
 You’ll be surprised by the number of buildings covered in colorful graffiti and what a lovely atmosphere they create.